A Breakthrough Development

 The Tool Florida Citrus Growers Have Been Waiting For

-With support from the United States Department of Agriculture (USDA) and the National Science Foundation’s Small Business Innovation Research Programs, Soilcea has developed a Carrizo rootstock variety—CarriCea T1—that is resistant to Huanglongbing (HLB).
+With support from the United States Department of Agriculture (USDA) and the National Science Foundation’s Small Business Innovation Research Programs, Soilcea has developed a Carrizo rootstock variety—CarriCea T1—that is resistant to HLB (Huanglongbing translates to “Yellow Dragon Disease” and is also known as citrus greening).

-Since its discovery in Florida in 2005, HLB has killed over 50 million trees, resulted in over 33,000 jobs lost, cost the state more than $20 billion in lost revenue, and slashed citrus production by a staggering 95%—from 292 million boxes to 14 million.
+Since its discovery in Florida in 2005, HLB has helped kill 50 million trees, led to the loss of 47,000 jobs lost, resulted in an estimated $76.5 billion in lost economic impact, and slashed citrus production by a staggering 95%—from 291.8 million boxes to 14.6 million.
+HLB has also spread beyond Florida and is now present in California, Texas, Alabama, Louisiana, Hawaii, Mississippi, South Carolina, and Georgia.

 Our Technology